No Democratic opponent, but Murphy launches $5M ad campaign before June 8 primary

 But it's not primary voters Murphy is seeking to reach, said John Froonjian, executive director of the William J. Hughes Center for Public Policy.

+Froonjian said that Murphy has received good marks from voters for handling of the pandemic and that by advertising early, the governor hopes to "cement that concept in voters minds, while the Republicans are still dealing with each other."

-Ciattarelli would much prefer to be turning his attention fully to Murphy, Froonjian said, but he doesn't have that luxury.
+Ciattarelli, who has criticized Murphy's handling of the pandemic -- including problems getting unemployment payments to people in a timely manner -- in commercials would much prefer to be turning his attention fully to Murphy, Froonjian said.

-But the two GOP candidates will get media attention with two 60-minute debates later this month.
+Ciattarelli and Singh will get their media attention with two 60-minute debates later this month.

-This year’s debates will involve only Republican candidates because no challenger has raised enough funds ($490,000) to qualify for a debate against Murphy.

-The first debate will be held at 7 p.m.
-Tuesday May 25 and sponsored by New Jersey 101.5 FM (WKXY-FM) in the station’s Ewing studio.
-It will be broadcast live on New Jersey 101.5 FM radio with video streaming on Facebook and Youtube.

-The second debate will be held 8 p.m.
-Wednesday May 26 and sponsored by NJ PBS.
-It will air live on NJ PBS television channels and at www.NJSpotlightNews.org.
-The debate will be virtual.
-Candidates will not be together in a studio but will appear via internet transmission from their home or other location.

 Under state law, all candidates who qualify for public matching funds must participate in at least two debates during each election.
 Candidates not seeking public funds who commit to raising and spending at least $490,000 also can participate.
-Singh did not qualify for matching funds but says he has raised the required amount.
+Singh did not qualify for matching funds but says he has raised the required amount to participate.

+Early this year Murphy had already raised $3.4 million, according to the federal Election Law Enforcement Commission, and received $4.1 million in public matching funds.

+Ciattarelli had raised nearly $1 million and received $3.6 million in matching funds.

 Murphy's campaign also said Tuesday it would launch a new bilingual website to mobilize voters.